ruchirmathur/mlbclutchmoments/README.md

      * **Video API** - This API end point is hosted as a Flask API.
 This API accepts a video url and provides a summary of the video.
-This is built as the 2nd iteration of this app.
+This is built in the 2nd iteration of this app.

      * **Web API** - This API end point is hosted as a flask API.
 This API receives text input from the web.
 Text is analyzed and an appropriate function to be called is identified.
 Based on the function identified by Gemini, MLB data is retrieved from the MLB statsapi .
-This is built as the 2nd iteration of this app.
+This is built in the 2nd iteration of this app.
          * This API supports the following MLB Data.
              * Seasons
              * Leagues
              * Teams
              * Players
              * Games
-             * Team Standings

-* **Deployment** - API's are deployed on Google Cloud Run.

 * **Deployment** - API's are deployed on Google Cloud Run.